ipstack-dev/lorawan/README.md

 ```

-At the beginning of the log we can see the device type ('CounterDevice'):
+At the beginning of the log we can see the device type ('Counter'):
 ```
-16:46:48.664: DeviceClient: device: CounterDevice
+16:46:48.664: DeviceClient: device: Counter
 ```

 Then we can see when the device is associated: